cecnyb/AgileSoftwareProject/README.md

 The project uses the React framework, and as such node.js is required.
 The project also uses Firebase for managing users and the included Firestore as a database.

+To start the project, run the command `npm start` in the project directory (by default "agile_software").

 **Features**

 - Managing students: Moderators (i.e. educators) have an overview presented of their own students.